v4rakh/upda/_doc/Usage.md

 ## See what has changed

-For a full activity view, head over to the Events tab.
+For a full activity view, head over to the Events page or the tab for a specific update.

 ![img](./img/events.png)